 This chemical-free method to get rid of mushrooms in your lawn proves that the simple ways are sometimes the best

-All kinds of grass, including artificial lawns, can be susceptible to mushroom growth and other lawn weeds.
-However, Richard Barker, commercial director and horticultural expert at LBS Horticulture, reassures that the presence of mushrooms on your lawn is not necessarily a bad thing, as they can indicate that your lawn has diverse and healthy soil.
+However, with all kinds of grass, including artificial lawns susceptible to mushroom growth and other lawn weeds, the good news is the presence of mushrooms on your lawn is not necessarily a bad thing, as they can indicate that your lawn has diverse and healthy soil.

 How to get rid of mushrooms on lawns

-Another cheap method is to remove them by hand, wearing a pair of garden gloves like EINSKEY Gardening Gloves, £8.99 at Amazon.
+Another cheap method is to remove them by hand, wearing a pair of garden gloves.
 Alternative tools include a lawn scarifier, a mower, a lawn aerator or secateurs.

-Some weed and feed products claim to have mushroom control.
-If you do opt for a specific treatment, try an organic product like Southern Ag Garden Friendly Bio Fungicide at Amazon.
+Some weed and feed products claim to have mushroom control so if you do opt for a specific treatment, try an organic product like this Southern Ag Garden Friendly Bio Fungicide at Amazon.

 With 4 years in the industry, Richard Barker is an expert in horticulture and the commercial director at LBS Horticulture.
 He is keen to share his knowledge with both experienced and beginner gardeners, and prides himself in keeping up to date in the latest horticultural trends.

-There are several things you can do to discourage mushroom growth in your lawn.
-Richard Barker, commercial director and horticultural expert at LBS Horticulture, outlines them below:
+There are several things you can do to discourage mushroom growth in your lawn and Richard Barker outlines them below:

 FAQs